ni/install-systemlink-enterprise/release-notes/2024-07/README.md

     - This update includes a PostgreSQL migration to add workspaces to each product.
     - Added new Helm chart values to facilitate the PostgreSQL migration.
         - This update includes a new required whitelisted API key secret.
 This secret is used to retrieve workspace information during the migration.
-        - The migration should complete quickly automatically after deployment with no required manual intervention.
+        - The migration completes automatically after deployment with no required manual intervention.
         - After upgrading, downgrading to prior versions is not supported.

 ## Upgrade Considerations